Soaps and facial cleansers are all marketed as being good for your skin.

 #6- 1,4-Dioxane

 This particular chemical isn’t something you’ll see on any ingredient list.
-It’s actually a byproduct created when other chemicals- like sodium laureth sulfate- are combined during manufacturing.
+It’s actually a byproduct created when other chemicals — like sodium laureth sulfate — are combined during manufacturing.

 The EPA lists 1,4-Dioxane as a likely carcinogen that’s frequently present in cosmetics.
 It can cause skin irritation, respiratory problems, and kidney and liver damage.

-The best way to avoid it is to avoid other chemicals at all costs.
-You may also want to look for organic soaps and cleansers, since one large study found that USDA Certified Organic products were all clean of 1,4-Dioxane.
+You may also want to look for USDA Certified Organic soaps and cleansers, since one large study found that USDA Certified Organic products were all clean of 1,4-Dioxane.

-#7- Triclosan & Antibacterial Chemicals
+#7- Antibacterial Chemicals

 Not only have soaps with these chemicals not been proven more effective than “plain” soap and water, overuse of antibacterial soap has likely contributed to antibiotic resistance.
 They also appear to have their own negative side effects, much like triclosan.

-Watch Out for Misleading Labels & Marketing Tactics
+Beware of Misleading Labels & Marketing Tactics

 After reading about these toxic chemicals in soaps and facial cleansers, it seems to make sense to opt for an “all-natural” or “organic” brand, right?

-The answer is yes- and no.
+The answer is yes — and no.

 For example, the FDA currently has no definition of the term “natural” as it applies to cosmetic products.
 This means it’s completely up to the interpretation of the manufacturer.
-Also, a product could contain just a single organic ingredient and yet have “organic” printed in large letters on the front.

 The best way to be certain you are getting truly clean and toxin-free soaps and facial cleansers is to look for “USDA Certified Organic” on the label.